lexibank/tlopo/out/vol1/chapter7.md

 <a id="p-180"></a>

-Although the forms in the above two sets show a striking resemblance to POc &ast;waga, they are not demonstrably cognate.
-In the first set, initial w- is irregular, suggesting that these are borrowed words, though the source of the borrowing is unclear (Alexander Adelaar, pers.comm.).
-In the second set, the uncharacteristic occurrence of the cluster fjk in the Philippine and Formosan forms suggests borrowing from a Malayo-Javanic or Sulawesi source (Lawrence Reid, pers.comm.).
-Tagalog and Cebuano b are not the regular reflexes of PMP &ast;w.
+Although the forms in the above two sets show a striking resemblance to POc _&ast;waga_, they are not demonstrably cognate.
+In the first set, initial _w-_ is irregular, suggesting that these are borrowed words, though the source of the borrowing is unclear (Alexander Adelaar, pers.comm.).
+In the second set, the uncharacteristic occurrence of the cluster _ŋk_ in the Philippine and Formosan forms suggests borrowing from a Malayo-Javanic or Sulawesi source (Lawrence Reid, pers.comm.).
+Tagalog and Cebuano b are not the regular reflexes of PMP _&ast;w_.
 At present, most of the few coastal Austronesian-speaking communities left on Taiwan proper use large bamboo sailing rafts for fishing.
 However, there is evidence that in the nineteenth century other kinds of craft including double outriggers were in use.
-[Scott](../references.md#source-Scott1982) ([1982](../references.md#source-Scott1982):337) cites an eighteenth century Chinese observer, Huang Shi-ching, describing a built-up dugout canoe called a manka [or banka] as follows:
+[Scott](../references.md#source-Scott1982) ([1982](../references.md#source-Scott1982):337) cites an eighteenth century Chinese observer, Huang Shi-ching, describing a built-up dugout canoe called a _manka_ [or _banka_] as follows:

 > A manka is a single tree trunk hollowed out, with wooden planks fastened on both sides with rattans; since they have no putty for caulking and water easily enters, the barbarians keep baling with a ladle.

-It is likely (Mark Donohue, pers.comm.) that the Chinese characters in question are from the Hokkien dialect and should be read as banka, not manka as reported by Scott.
-The form &ast;ba(fj)ka is however reflected both in CMP and Oceanic, and must be attributed to their common ancestor, which [Blust](../references.md#source-Blust1993) ([1993](../references.md#source-Blust1993)) labels PCEMP.
+It is likely (Mark Donohue, pers.comm.) that the Chinese characters in question are from the Hokkien dialect and should be read as _banka_, not _manka_ as reported by Scott.
+The form _&ast;ba(ŋ)ka_ is however reflected both in CMP and Oceanic, and must be attributed to their common ancestor, which [Blust](../references.md#source-Blust1993) ([1993](../references.md#source-Blust1993)) labels PCEMP.

 The next term is reconstructable as far back as PMP.
 But note the disagreement between WMP and Oceanic witnesses as to its meaning.